Cancer surgery at a glance

 Laser therapy uses laser waves and light to shrink or remove cancerous tumors.
 The light produced from a laser is of a specific and focused wavelength ideal for performing surgeries.
 Laser surgery and therapy is usually performed for early stage or superficial cancers (cancers on the surface of organs) such as cervical, penile and some forms of lung cancer.

-Also known as cryotherapy, cryosurgery uses extreme cold with liquid nitrogen or argon gas to destroy cancerous tissues.
+Also known as cryotherapy, cryosurgery uses extreme cold produced with liquid nitrogen or argon gas to destroy cancerous tissues.
 Cryosurgery can treat both external and internal tumors but the technique will vary accordingly.
 When treating external tumors, a cooling substance is applied directly to the tumor.

 If the cryosurgery treats an internal tumor, the liquid or gas is placed surgically and in contact with the tumor using an ultrasound or MRI to guide the device.
 Typically, early stage and precancerous conditions are treated with cryosurgery.